 Imilac, Pallasite

-The Imilac pallasite was known to the native peoples of the region for hundreds of years.
+The Imilac pallasite was known to native peoples in the region for hundreds of years.
 It was first brought to the attention of European explorers in the early 19th century, reported both as masses of native silver and native iron from the desert between Atacama and Copiapo (W. Bollaert, 1851 & L. Fletcher, 1889).

 Several large masses were recovered in the mid-1800s, and not much more was brought to light until the late 20th century, when professional meteorite hunters discovered a few shallow impact craters surrounded by large quantities of shrapnel fragments (M. Killgore, 1994).
 Some hunters went further afield and were able to follow the strewn field to other large, intact individuals (Pedersen & Garcia, 1987).